redox-os/website/content/news/this-week-in-redox-36.md

 Moving a bit, we get to the **drivers** level, we have a couple of fixes for `vesad` and `ps2d` by [@xTibor](https://github.com/xTibor) and [@jackpot51](https://github.com/jackpot51) respectively.
 The `vesad` one was related to Unicode character input and the one in `ps2d` was related to resizing `ps2d` bounding box when `vesad` resizes.
 Also, [@dlrobertson](https://github.com/dlrobertson) allowed PCI config space parsing to handle types.

 One of the surprising news on this issue, is related to **Ion**, Redox's shell.
-There has been significantly less activity on it, mainly because of the fact that [@mmstick](https://github.com/mmstick) Ion's maintainer and original creator is transitioning to a new job and hope everything is going great for him!
+There has been significantly less activity on it, mainly because of the fact that [@mmstick](https://github.com/mmstick) Ion's maintainer and original creator is transitioning to a new job.
+He has been busy with System76-related Rust projects.
+Particularly [distinst](https://github.com/pop-os/distinst), and recently a GTK3 front-end for [muff](https://github.com/pop-os/muff).
+We are glad he is doing great!

 Anyways, here is what happened in **Ion** in the last few weeks: [@abeaumont](https://github.com/abeaumont) fixed some typos in the manual while [@Sag0Sag0](https://github.com/Sag0Sag0) made `popd`/`pushd` update `PWD` and [@forbjok](https://github.com/forbjok) fixed cd'ing into a symlinked directory along with various issues fixes by [@Sag0Sag0](https://github.com/Sag0Sag0) and [@zen3ger](https://github.com/zen3ger).